 What can you do when the chair is a bully, or out of line?
-Unfortunately, sometimes the chair lets his position go to his head.
+Unfortunately, sometimes the chair lets their position go to their head.
 We outlined some basic principles about bullying in this post, “Do you have a bully on board?”
 If you are burdened with a chair who bullies or intimidates others, we suggest this approach:

 - First, find your allies.
 Going head-to-head with the chair is risky, since the chair has all the authority of her position, and other members usually are reluctant to challenge her.
 Talk with people outside of the meeting if feasible, and estimate whether there is a majority in favor of civility.
 Of course if you belong to a public body, you will honor the public meeting laws by meeting with fewer than a quorum of your fellow members.